Akuli/python-tutorial/files.md

 >>>
 ```

-## Example: File viewer
+## Examples

-The following program prints the contents of files:
+This program prints the contents of files:

 ```py
 while True: